morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 LSI: Local secondary index, the same principle key.
 It can only be created at table creation time.

 GSi: Global secondary index.

+## Global table

+Global table: Allow replications DynomoDB table for multiple regions.

+Table can be updated in both regions.

+Table must be empty, and DynamoDB stream is enabled.